Integrating an E-Commerce Site with Inventory Management System

 E-commerce to inventory management - integration checklist

-Here are some questions that can help figure part of the requirements for integrating an online store and an inventory management system.
+Here are some questions that can help figure out part of the requirements for integrating an online store and an inventory management system.
 This is not intended to be a complete list of considerations, but it can provide ideas for things that are often initially overlooked – I suggest it as a checklist.

 Need to determine the “master” system for data storage for: